 This recipe is also so great for freezer meals!
 Like every other slow cooker dinner I make, I whip up a batch much larger than my husband and I can actually eat and freeze the rest!
 All you have to do later is reheat and serve over freshly prepared rice.

 I have to admit I steered clear of cooking Indian at home for a really long time because of all of the ingredients/spices I didn’t have in my pantry.
 I didn’t feel like spending 20 bucks on a bunch of spices only to have a recipe not turn out.
 If you’re like me and have these apprehensions, I’m here to tell you, there are only 3 exclusively “Indian cooking” spices/ingredients you’ll likely have to buy on this list, you can use them for TONS of recipes, and they last a really long time.
-You can probably find them at your local grocery store, but I just buy mine on Amazon!
+You can probably find them at your local grocery store, but I just buy mine on online.
+Click on the pictures below to see the same ones I buy on Amazon.

 Did I forget to mention one of the best parts of this recipe is that it takes 5 minutes of prep.
 Seriously.
 How much easier does it get?!